toddm92/asg-eni-volume/README.md

 ### Considerations

 - [ ] Specifiy how many instances must signal success for an update to succeed.
-The creation policy below should succeedif a success signal is received from two of the three instances.
+The creation policy snippet below should succeed if a success signal is received from two of the three instances.
 This needs to be tested.

 ```
 "CreationPolicy" : {